gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    This specification also forbids against using DTLS 1.3 key update and instead rely on parallel DTLS connections.
-For DTLS 1.3 there isn’t feature parity.
-It also has the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch’s security context is maintained and thus, changes to epoch handling would be necessary.
+For DTLS 1.3 there isn't feature parity.
+It also has the issue that a DTLS implementation following the RFC may assume a too limited window for SCTP where the previous epoch's security context is maintained and thus, changes to epoch handling would be necessary.

    A DTLS 1.2 endpoint MUST NOT use renegotiation and a DTLS 1.3